-The FS3 also has an ultra-light construction, which improves the ability to swing it fast.
+The FP17HL12 provides stability and feel on all types of contact.
 The bat has an advanced two-piece construction with extra flex on offer.
 And with a performance-oriented HYPERSKIN grip, this bat is very easy to swing indeed.
-The approval of ASA, USSA, ISA, ISF, and NSA ensures that this bat is eligible for almost all leagues.
+The approval of ASA, USSSA, ISA, ISF, SSUSA and NSA ensures that this bat is eligible for almost all leagues.

 The multi-piece design is always known for some flaws, and this Easton is no exception.
-You will hear rattling after a few months in all probability.
-That can be very annoying for some people.
+You will hear rattling after a few months in all probability since there are some loose pieces inside the bat.

-For fast pitch games, this Easton FS3 promises more rapid swings and booming hits.
-The pop is very much there, as is a marked absence of vibes.
+For fast pitch games, this Easton FP17HL12 promises more rapid swings and booming hits.
+The pop is very much there right out of the package.
 But reliability issues still plague this bat.
 If you can live with that, it is an able performer, approved for all leagues.

 8. Louisville Slugger LXT Hyper 17